Conventional wisdom says you should ‘buy and hold’ for months or years.

 Just like I was back in September 2008, most investors are absolutely helpless in the face of the ups and downs of the market.

 They trust that they’ll come out on top over the long term.
 But essentially, every time there’s a downturn they’re resigned to losing money.

 This is the ‘passive’ approach to investing, where you don’t try to react to market movements at all.
-Instead you “buy and hold” – buying stocks or funds and holding on to them for years, sometimes decades, irrespective of what the market does.
+Instead you “buy and hold” – buying stocks or funds and holding on to them for months or years, irrespective of what the market does.

 Why do most investors do this?

 For one simple reason: they don’t believe it’s possible to get in and out of the market at the right time.
 That’s “timing the market”, and only super-sophisticated investors or whizz-kid traders are supposed to attempt that.